bsladania/CareAndSquare/README.md

 Web Application for new immigrants to Canada

 Requirments: In Progress...
-Development: Not yet started
+Development: Not yet started;
-Testing: Not yet started
+Testing: Not yet started;
-Developed on server: Not yet started
+Deployed on server: Not yet started;